gov-cy/govcy-express-services/INSTALL-NOTES.md

 Details about cyLogin can be found at the [CY Login documentation](https://dev.azure.com/cyprus-gov-cds/Documentation/_wiki/wikis/Documentation/14/CY-Login)

 To generate the SESSION_SECRET, run: `node -e "console.log(require('crypto').randomBytes(32).toString('hex'));"`

+See more on the environment variables in the [README Enviromental variables](README.md#-enviromental-variables)

 ## 4. Create data config files for services